AEK Athens F.C.: Rebirth and return to titles (2013–2018)

-AEK began its revival by signing Traianos Dellas as their new head coach.
+AEK began its revival by signing Traianos Dellas as their new manager.
 Dellas led AEK to first place in the third national division with a record of 23 wins, 3 draws, and only one defeat.
 The following year AEK participated in the 2014–15 Football League, finishing first and undefeated in the regular season standings.
 AEK successfully finished first in the playoffs and gained promotion back to the top tier, the Greek Super League.
 The club's biggest signing after returning to the Greek Super League was that of Argentinian star Diego Buonanotte, who only stayed at the club for a year.

 On 20 October 2015, Traianos Dellas was forced to resign as a result of a dispute with the board, and a heavy 4–0 away loss to Olympiacos.
-Stelios Manolas was named interim coach and later Gus Poyet was appointed as new head coach.
+Stelios Manolas was named interim manager and later Gus Poyet was appointed as new manager.
 On 19 April, Poyet was fired by AEK Athens after being accused by the board of revealing private club conversations.
-Stelios Manolas took charge as interim coach once again.
+Stelios Manolas took charge as interim manager once again.
 Manolas managed to guide AEK to a 3rd-place finish in the league qualifying for the playoff round and also to their first piece of silverware since the 2010–11 season by lifting the Greek Cup, defeating Olympiacos in the final 2–1.
 With the postponement of the final on two separate occasions and the congested fixture list of the playoff round, AEK had to play a fixture every three days, which evidently took its toll on the players, but they finished third in the playoffs and qualified for the 2016–17 UEFA Europa League Third Qualifying Round.
 The first season back in the top flight was considered a success with a trophy and qualification for European football the following season, a return after a five-year hiatus.